Nadun

+Masked Dance performance of the Xianbei ("Monguor") Nadun.

 Nadun is a traditional festival held by the Monguor people (known as the Tu Zu in Chinese).
 The festival's name resembles the Nadam festival of the Mongols, but different in format and content.

 Origins

 The Monguor “Nadun” and the Mongolian “Nadam” are special nouns designated to an annual festival and reflect their shared origins from the northern nomadic people, such as the Xianbei, who were recorded to have “one major gathering every spring for leisure and fun”.
 Whereas the Mongolian Nadam preserved the nomadic features of horse race, wrestling, and archery, the Monguor Nadun has encoded their history through masked dance performances and presents as an annual military drill combined with joyful celebrations of harvest.
 It is specifically held in the Sanchuan/Guanting area in Minhe County, located on the north bank of the Yellow River, at the easternmost point of Qinghai, as the River flows eastward into Gansu, which holds the most densely populated Monguor settlement today.